-Only exception shall be made for female members resigning for the purpose of marriage or pregnancy or child birth.
-I came across this news from Nitin Jain, when we got a mail from his employer about this notification.
+The only exception shall be made for female members resigning for the purpose of marriage or pregnancy or child birth.
+I came across this news from Nitin Jain when we got an mail from his employer about this notification.
 Thanks for Nitin to send the notification PDF to me.

 Below is the snapshot of the exact wordings taken from the notification which was released by the govt recently. please find out the PDF of the notification here

 So whatever your employer is contributing to EPF and the interest on that part will be retained in EPF till the retirement age and you will be able to use it only at the end.

 Many investors when they change jobs withdraw from their EPF’s and till now they used to get the full amount.
 But this is not going to happen from now onwards.
 What this means is that if you have an EPF account, your relationship with EPFO is lifelong now, because your account will be active till you retire (or die)

 This is not a sudden decision taken.
 It was properly planned many months back itself and there was news about this restriction coming up in future, however that time, it was said to be the limit of around 75% of the total amount, but now it’s close to 50% only (employees share only).

 Also note that as per the stats from EPFO; out of the 13 million annual claims pending with the EPFO, over 6.5 million claims are for 100% withdrawal, that’s 50%.
 This means that out of every 2 claims which EPFO gets for withdrawal, 1 of them is for full withdrawal.

 This means that a big portion of claim withdrawal applications was coming from people wanting to withdraw the full amount.
 Now with this new rule, the number of applications to EPFO will also reduce drastically.